jiseop-byeon/jiseop-byeon.github.io/_pages/projects.md

 ---

 #### ② Design Concept
+The design concept is grounded in the diverse lifestyles of the five residents and the way their daily routines inform spatial needs and shared interactions.
+It is organized into two key components:

 <div style="border:1px solid #ddd; background:#fafafa; padding:16px 20px; border-radius:10px; margin:18px 0;">
-  <p>The design concept is grounded in the diverse lifestyles of the five residents and the way their daily routines inform spatial needs and shared interactions.
-It is organized into two key components:</p>

   <ul>
     <li><strong>Residence Information</strong><br>
       Outlines each family member’s background and required spaces — including a professional kitchen, a private home office, a sound-isolated music room, a creative workspace, and safe play areas — forming the foundation for programmatic zoning.